ahgroup/DSAIRM/auxiliary/docsfordevelopers/documentation.md

         - References

 #### Suggestions for Consistency in Formatting
-* Capitalization rules to follow title rules ("To"" when an infinitive also)
+* Capitalization rules to follow title rules
 * Documentation: bullets for lists only and notes section)
 * Emphasizing or Referring to Concepts or App Components
     + Apps referenced in bold italics